Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Discussion and Conclusion

 \section{Discussion and Conclusion}

 What are the benefits of having studied complexity of the uniform membership problem for HRGs?
 First, this shows that the choice of the definition of a hypergraph, which varies in different papers, might affect complexity of this problem significantly.
-It is a consequence of the paper's results that converting a string-generating HRG into an equivalent repetition-free one cannot be done in polynomial time assuming that $\text{NP}\ne\text{EXPTIME}$.
+It is a consequence of the paper's results that converting a string-generating HRG into an equivalent repetition-free one cannot be done in polynomial time, assuming that $\NP{}\ne\EXPTIME{}$.

+Secondly, the complexity results can be used for other kinds of graph grammars.
+One particular example is fusion grammars \cite{KreowskiKL17}, introduced in \cite{KreowskiKL17}.
+They extend hyperedge replacement grammars by the operation of fusing hyperedges within a hypergraph; these grammars are motivated, in particular, by interactions of DNA molecules.
+In \cite{Pshenitsyn25}, it is proved that the uniform membership problem for fusion grammars is decidable and lies in NEXPTIME.
+Since a HRG can be transformed into a fusion grammar in polynomial time, the following is implied by \cref{theorem:lower_bound_EXPTIME}. \begin{corollary} The uniform membership problem for fusion grammars is EXPTIME-hard. \end{corollary}

-Note that, for some graph grammars, e.g. for fusion grammars which we mentioned in Section \ref{section:introduction}, it is essential that repetition-allowing hypergraphs are used, because a fusion rule application, starting even with a repetition-free hypergraph, can transform it into a hypergraph with repetitions of attachment nodes.
-Thus, one should be aware that it is hard to avoid EXPTIME-hardness of the uniform membership problem for fusion grammars.
+It is essential that hypergraphs in fusion grammars are repetition-allowing, because a fusion rule application, starting even with a repetition-free hypergraph, can transform it into a hypergraph with repetitions of attachment nodes.
+Thus, one should be aware that it is hard to avoid \EXPTIME{}-hardness of the uniform membership problem for fusion grammars.
+(Note that little is known about non-uniform membership for those.)

-Secondly, the results of the paper increase one's awareness of the difference between non-uniform and uniform membership problems for HRGs.
-For repetition-free ones, both problems are NP-complete but, for repetition-allowing ones, we again have NP versus EXPTIME.
+Thirdly, the results of the paper increase one's awareness of the difference between non-uniform and uniform membership problems for HRGs.
+For repetition-free ones, both problems are \NP{}-complete but, for repetition-allowing ones, we again have \NP{} versus \EXPTIME{}.

-Thirdly, we are now able to compare string-generating HRGs with other mildly context-sensitive grammar formalisms in terms of complexity.
-We have observed that string-generating HRGs have something in common with LCFRSs, namely, the latter can be naturally transformed into the former, and the uniform membership problem over a one-letter alphabet is polynomial for both formalisms.
-Still, HRGs over larger alphabets differ from LCFRSs in that the uniform membership complexity is EXPTIME-complete for the former and PSPACE-complete for the latter.
+Fourthly, and probably most importantly, the methods used in the \EXPTIME{} lower bound turned out to be very prolific, applicable to a very wide range of decision problems concerning HRGs. \cref{theorem:main-meta} is a nice generalisation I did not expect to discover initially.

+Finally, the complexity results of the paper incorporate HRGs in the general complexity picture of mildly context-sensitive grammar formalisms.
+Although HRGs are closer to LCFRSs than to MCFGs because the former two are both information-lossless, unlike the latter, it turns out that there is still a way to exploit flexibility of hypergraphs to encode \EXPTIME{}-complete problems in HRGs, even if they generate only string graphs.